About > Health Benefits

 Alcohol and Cancer

-You may be surprised to find out that drinking alcohol increases your risk of developing many types of cancer, including cancer of the breast, colon and rectum, esophagus, larynx, liver, mouth and pharynx.
+You may be surprised to find out that drinking alcohol increases your risk of head and neck, breast, colorectal and liver cancers.

 Research shows that drinking any type of alcohol – beer, wine or spirits – raises your risk of cancer.
 The less alcohol you drink, the more you reduce your risk.